Shinobi (2002 video game): Story

 The game starts when Hotsuma arrives in Tokyo in a helicopter, and while in position to the Golden Palace, suddenly two hellspawns arrive and crash into the helicopter, and Hotsuma jumps from it.
 After running through the city alleyways and streets, defeating several tanks and ninjas, he encounters the helicopter, now possessed.
-Ageha arrives manages to distract it back into the air.
-Ageha is mad with Hotsuma exacting his revenge, but he tells her that he does not need her help, and then leaves her and goes through the city roofs, where he encounters mysterious ninja named Aomizuchi, whom he fights, and Akujiki awakens by tasting his blood.
+Ageha arrives and manages to distract it back into the air.
+Ageha is mad with Hotsuma exacting his revenge, but he tells her that he does not need her help, and then leaves her and goes through the city roofs, where he encounters a mysterious ninja named Aomizuchi, whom he fights, and Akujiki awakens by tasting his blood.
 Aomizuchi escapes when the helicopter arrives again, and Hotsuma escapes the fire.

 Hotsuma reaches the temples of the Oboro Clan, where Akujiki starts to eat his soul while trying to get rid of the sword.
-Ageha encounters him and tells him the story about the Akujiki; Akujiki is an evil sword which was longtime hidden during the Oboro Clan rule, and killed many fighters by consuming their souls.
+Ageha encounters him and tells him the story about the Akujiki; Akujiki is an evil sword that was longtime hidden during the Oboro Clan rule, and killed many fighters by consuming their souls.
 Akujiki needs to be fed, or it will eventually consume Hotsuma as well.
 She explains him that he will need to feed the sword by killing the possessed fighters, whose souls have been darkened, to still Akujiki and prevent it from consuming Hotsuma.

-Hotsuma continues through the Oboro Clan's temple, where he encounters several dogs and encountering a twin siblings and his young students, Shirogane and Akagane, who are slowly being possessed and beg Hotsuma to kill them.
-He destroys them in a battle, and takes their souls.
-After a struggle with another wave of ninjas, he eventually reaches the main shrine of Oboro Clan.
+Hotsuma continues through the Oboro Clan's temple, where he encounters several dogs and encounters a twin siblings and his young students, Shirogane and Akagane, who are slowly being possessed and beg Hotsuma to kill them.
+He destroys them in a battle and takes their souls.
+After a struggle with another wave of ninjas, he eventually reaches the main shrine of the Oboro Clan.
 There, Ageha is trying to help Kobushi, who is injured from fighting.
-Helicopter arrives again, and Hotsuma slices the rocket that was fired on them.
+Helicopter arrives again, and Hotsuma slices the rocket that was fired at them.
 He eventually manages to destroy it, but Kobushi dies in Ageha's hands.
 Hotsuma continues, leaving the temple.